Useful Apps for Living in China as a Foreigner 2023

 While you are almost ready to leave home behind and explore pastures new, there are a few items that you need to add to your “to-do” list to make your acclimatization as seamless as possible.
-Read on to discover the four apps that you may need in China.
+Read on to discover the four most useful apps for China.

 WeChat is really the only non-negotiable item on this list.
 You can probably get by without the other items I will mention, but without WeChat you may find yourself disconnected from your employers, friends and colleagues very quickly.